saltyorg/docs/docs/reference/guides/chazguides/server.md

 Here Plex has 9640 movies and 137140 TV episodes.
 Radarr is tracking 11608 movies and Sonarr 3070 series.

+[These displays are produced by `ncdu` a command-line tool that shows disk usage; they're showing the content of the /opt directory]

 ```
 ncdu 1.14.1 ~ Use the arrow keys to navigate, press ? for help
 --- /opt -------------------------------------------------------